Skrillex: 2016–2022: Collaborations and return to From First to Last

-In 2016 Skrillex collaborated with the K-pop girl group 4Minute.
+In 2016, Skrillex collaborated with the K-pop girl group 4Minute.
 The first track, "Hate", was composed and arranged by Skrillex.

 On January 15, 2017, Moore tweeted "Happy Birthday" with a link to a new From First to Last song which featured Moore on vocals.
 He later joined the band in Emo Nite LA for the first time in nearly a decade.
 In 2017, he released the songs "Chicken Soup" with Habstrakt, "Would You Ever" with Poo Bear, "Saint Laurent" with DJ Sliink and Wale and "Favor" with Vindata and NSTASIA.

-In July 2018, Skrillex teased fans by collaborating with Missy Elliott on a snippet nicknamed "ID", a release date for the single has yet to be announced.
+In July 2018, Skrillex teased fans by collaborating with Missy Elliott on a snippet nicknamed "ID", released in 2023 as RATATA.
+On July 28, 2018, Skrillex collaborated with Japanese musician Yoshiki for performances of "Endless Rain" and "Scary Monsters And Nice Sprites" at Fuji Rock Festival in Niigata, Japan.

 On October 8, 2018, Skrillex uploaded a photo to Twitter showcasing a collaboration between him and English DJ and producer Joyryde, later posting a video teaser of the song to Instagram.
 The collaboration, "Agen Wida", was officially released on October 19, 2018.
-On October 25, 2018, Skrillex released the single "Arms Around You", a collaboration featuring XXXTentacion, Lil Pump, Maluma and Swae Lee.
+On October 25, 2018, the single "Arms Around You", a collaboration between XXXTentacion and Lil Pump featuring Maluma and Swae Lee, was released; the song was produced by Skrillex alongside Mally Mall and JonFX.

 Skrillex, Poo Bear, and Japanese-American singer Hikaru Utada collaborated on "Face My Fears", an opening song for the video game Kingdom Hearts III.
 The single was released on January 18, 2019.

 On July 18, 2019, Skrillex released a two-track EP, Show Tracks, consisting of "Fuji Opener" featuring Alvin Risk and "Mumbai Power" featuring rapper Beam.
 Later that year, Skrillex made an appearance at The Warehouse Project in Manchester alongside Four Tet and Jon Hopkins.

 On October 27, 2021, Skrillex performed his first solo set in the U.S. since the beginning of the pandemic at Avant Gardner in Brooklyn, New York.

 Throughout 2021 and 2022, Skrillex released various singles including "Butterflies", "In da Getto" and "Don't Go".